TeslaNeuro/Artifical-Neuron-Design-Using-Digital-Electronics/README.md

 - Pattern Recognition: Detecting specific binary patterns, akin to how neurons detect particular features in a dataset.

 ## Future Enhancements
+This high-level digital neuron simulation offers both educational insight into neural network behavior and a practical demonstration of digital design principles.

 If time and resources permit, future enhancements could involve:

-Extending to Multi-layer Neurons: Expanding this single neuron model to include multiple layers, creating a small neural network.
+#### Extending to Multi-layer Neurons: Expanding this single neuron model to include multiple layers, creating a small neural network.
-Experimenting with Real Hardware: Translating the circuit design from Logisim to physical components.
+#### Experimenting with Real Hardware: Translating the circuit design from Logisim to physical components.
-Applying Machine Learning Concepts: Integrating this neuron model into larger machine learning frameworks for training and learning tasks.
+#### Applying Machine Learning Concepts: Integrating this neuron model into larger machine learning frameworks for training and learning tasks.
-This high-level digital neuron simulation offers both educational insight into neural network behavior and a practical demonstration of digital design principles.